avafinger/bananapi-zero-ubuntu-base-minimal/README.md

 # bananapi-zero-ubuntu-base-minimal
 BananaPi M2 Zero  - Ubuntu Xenial Base Minimal Image (Experimental) - U-Boot 2017.09 / Kernel 4.15.y

-This is a WiP, a bare minimum firmware image with basic configurations.
+This is a *WiP*, a bare minimum firmware image with basic configurations.
 The idea behind this firmware is to have a very basic sd card image and add packages to your need.